kubeslice-ent/egs-installation/poc/POC ReadMe.md

 7. Create a workload placement on the `far-edge` cluster by providing the Helm and manifest steps.
 For more information, see [Create a Workload Placement](https://docs.avesha.io/documentation/enterprise-egs/1.17.0/admin-operations/workload-deployment/workload-placement-ui/#create-a-workload-placement).

     a.
+Select Enable EGS & far-edge cluster
-For Helm, refer to the`vllm-WorkloadPlacement-CR.yaml` file and use the `vllm-helm-values.yaml` file for values.
+    b.
+Add step-1: add the Helm values - refer to the`vllm-WorkloadPlacement-CR.yaml` file and use the `vllm-helm-values.yaml` file for values

     <img width="723" height="796" alt="image" src="https://github.com/user-attachments/assets/459cd008-4292-4c2d-9bb8-a00d617f412c" />

-    b.
-For manifest, use the `vllm-serviceexport-manifest.yaml` file.
+    c.
+Add step-2: add manifest - use the `vllm-serviceexport-manifest.yaml` file.

 8. Create external DNS configuration: